-Despite its clear theoretical interest, a systematic and quantitative study of low-energy $J/\psi\,K$ scattering remains lacking.
+Despite its clear theoretical interest, a systematic and quantitative study of low-energy $J/\psi K$ scattering remains lacking.
 Most existing investigations have focused either on quarkonium--nucleon interactions or on the pion channel, while the kaon case has received comparatively little attention.
 In Ref.~\cite{Wu:2024xwy}, we found that $J/\psi$--nucleon scattering in the near-threshold region is dominated by multi-gluon exchange rather than the coupled-channel mechanism.
 Whether the same conclusion holds for $J/\psi\pi$ and $J/\psi K$ scattering remains to be investigated.

 In this work, we present a detailed study of low-energy $S$-wave scattering of $\pi$ and $K$ off $J/\psi$.
-Our analysis treats multi-gluon exchange and coupled-channel dynamics separately, enabling us to quantify their relative contributions to the scattering lengths.
+Our analysis treats multi-gluon exchange and coupled-channel dynamics separately, enabling us to quantify their relative contributions to scattering lengths, effective ranges, and more generally the near-threshold amplitudes.
 This paper is organized as follows.
 In Sec.~\ref{sec2}, we discuss in detail the effects of explicit chiral symmetry-breaking terms in the chiral Lagrangian and demonstrate that diagonalizing the $\psi'$ and $J/\psi$ mass terms does not eliminate their contribution to the $\psi'\to J/\psi \pi\pi$ contact term, thereby correcting a statement in Ref.~\cite{Chen:2015jgl}.
-In Sec.~\ref{sec3}, we present the calculation of the scattering amplitudes and the corresponding scattering lengths using dispersion relations.
+In Sec.~\ref{sec3}, we present the calculation of the near-threshold $J/\psi {\cal P}$ amplitudes and the corresponding scattering parameters using dispersion relations.
 Finally, Sec.~\ref{sec4} provides a summary.